gaganhegde/docs/journey/day1/README.md

     --env-name tst-dev
     --service-name taxi-svc
 ```

-Configure the endpoint to point at the route for the EventListener in the
-`-cicd` project in OpenShift.

-Make sure you change the Content Type to `"application/json"` and enable the
-"send me everything" option for events (otherwise we'll only receive
-"push" events).

 Make a change to your application source, the `taxi` repo from the example, it
 can be as simple as editing the `README.md` and propose a change as a